10 Ways to Inspire Your Children

-Imagine how much better a place the world would be if we all dreamed like kids again.
-If instead of completely growing out of our childhood, we embraced our every passion.
-Good news — it’s possible.
-And it starts by raising children who value the importance of their very own dreams.
+Imagine how much better a place the world would be if we all dreamed like kids again and, instead of completely growing out of our childhood, we embraced our every passion.
+The good news is that it’s possible, and it starts by inspiring children to value the importance of their very own dreams.

-We spoke with former kindergarten teacher, all-star parent, co-owner of Escape Adulthood and all-around expert dreamer, Kim Kotecki to learn more about the role dreams play in a child’s life, and how parents can encourage even bigger dreaming in their little ones.
+We spoke with former kindergarten teacher, all-star parent, co-owner of Escape Adulthood and all-around expert dreamer Kim Kotecki to learn more about the role dreams play in a child’s life, and how parents can motivate their kids to dream bigger.